hassan-attar/skiplist_verbose/README.md

 ## Overview

 This repository contains a C++ implementation of a SkipList data structure.
 SkipList is a data structure that allows for efficient search, insertion, and removal of elements, providing logarithmic time complexity for these operations on average.
 The SkipList utilizes a randomized process (coin flip) to determine the level of each node.
+This repo is a verbose version.
+It prints some information regarding how it is maintaining data to the console.
+It is great for educational/debugging purposes.
+For a lean implementation of the SkipList class please visit [skiplist](https://github.com/hassan-attar/skiplist).

 ## Usage